nrs-org/novelslop/content/vol_01/chap_14.typ

   Mikoto glanced back to see the figures of her seniors, slowly fading into the
   // RAHHHHH SUNGLOW MENTIONED https://osu.ppy.sh/beatmapsets/1193588#osu/2486881
   sunglow.
-"What does they mean by 'Hina 2.0'?" - was all that she was thinking.
+"What could they possibly mean by 'Hina 2.0'?" - was all that she was thinking.

   "Mikoto, are you coming home with us?"
-Uta called her over.
+Uta called over.

   "Wait for me!"
 Mikoto hastily picked up her bag to chase after her two friends, who had almost left the field.